mcfnord/cem/src/ref/estate.md

 	with daily publishing. == VARIOUS CRAPS I MUST DO MUST AT LEAST DESIGNATE THEM IN "OTHER DOCUMENTS" TO HEATHER ROGS
-	Should I use my power to get the Hospice records? eMILY'S BU treatment she experienced at the hands of her mother and father in those months.
-Through Alece and Joy(ce) I hear you had "concerns" about me.
-That's vague.
-The only thing I infer from it is that it's plural.
-More than one concern.
-And I do note, having seen the records, that you did not call CPS with your concerns.
-That would have required specificity, too.
-And you haven't prepared any declaration of any substance in this case.
-Yet you're a witness for Mairs.
-I bet you've never met Richard Mairs.
-You're an expert in your field.
-Michael Comte is a more highly regarded expert in the area of people who hurt children sexually.
-You might have observed me for an hour.

 He observed me for 6, and read every document in this whole messy case so far.
 Maybe you think I'm a thug forcing Emily to sign papers.
 Maybe you think I sneeze wrong.
 None of that adds up to your view that I could only see Chloe under supervision, me, never charged with any crime, smeared liberally through false reports to CPS and APS, 4 cases opened and closed.
 You should read those case details.
 You would know more as an expert if you did.
 See how Darin fought for the half million, spitefully, dishonestly, all the while smiling and winking like we're friends.
 You should have serious concerns about having placed children in his care, after what I've seen him do to children both physically and psychologically.
 Or perhaps you think I'm lying?
 So the trial hinges on whether Emily was wrong, over 5 years, in the presence of career educators, closely observing us together.
 Donna let this guy in the house as a guest.
 Her daughter Sara let another sex offender into her house, and that guy sexually assaulted Ally, and Ally sexually assaulted Chloe.
 Donna plans to move Chloe to Sara's house, a plan made behind Tracy's back.
 And you come to the conclusion that I should not be with Chloe without supervision?
 Your conclusion asserts that for 5 years, Emily was wrong about me.
 Why did you come to it?
 Darin came to you with a litany of terrible claims about me.
 My claims about him are rooted in clear facts: He worked with Kyle in an attempt to defeat me in the custody case, offering his home to Kyle.
 Kyle called Chloe on the telephone, saying he'd like to meet her.
 When I agreed to the GAL-P's course to put Emily's insurance money in professional hands, Darin countered with an alternative fund manager who happens to sleep with the original, sleazy attorney.
 When we rejected that, Darin stopped coming to hearings, and Kyle disappeared completely.
 Pow, down goes Chloe's heart.
 You think Darin is an honest source of anything?
 Donna shows the poor boundary control typical of abusive families.
 Darin shows extreme domineering behaviors, and you've seen them first-hand.
 There are reasons I came to Tacoma!
 There are reasons Emily wanted Chloe to be with me, rather than with them.
 Saying I should be supervised, and saying you "guess" Donna is the best choice for Chloe, goes against five years of Emily's observations and sound decision-making, and goes against the evaluations of my family, the people who spent the most time with us 3.
 I don't see how you could learn much from the outrageously domineering antics of Darin at that meeting.
 I remember when you came to my house.
 You didn't stay long.
 Emily routinely said Donna lacks self-respect.
 Is that the role model you have in mind for Chloe?
 Have you met Richard Mairs?
 This is the first year in her life where, from her birthday, to Thanksgiving, to Christmas Eve, to New Year's, not only was she not with me, but she was not with my entire family.
 Look back with me, through a few links to remember moments and milestones. - The ez publish link only of all appropriate vids. well we have a Chloe Playlist that is unlisted.
-Link to playlist of Chloe videos featuring us 3.
+Link to playlist of Chloe videos featuring us
-It has deeply changed both my life and Chloe's, and both she and I resent what you've said.
+3. It has deeply changed both my life and Chloe's, and both she and I resent what you've said.
 I haven't told her, but she has said in innumerable testimonies that she wants to see me regularly, and freely.
 She continues to have both trust and a sense of loyalty to me that I share toward her as well.
 How could anyone call this relationship anything but tenacious and fantastic?
 In that vein, I've prepared a publication for Chloe.
 Please let me know if you like it.
 Let me know if you think maybe I'm fantastic.
 I've done much for her and won't stop.
 I've been given compelling defense by an expert in sexually sick men, that I'm not one.
 I hope you continue choosing your activities based on your clearest view of me available.
 It was incredibly hard to do what I did.
 I embraced the unknown and stood with them both as long as I could, without apology.
 I did so partially, but only partially, because I know Donna Mairs very well.
 I did so fully with my whole heart and life, and continue paying whatever price, to grant Emily her wishes, and Chloe hers, every day I am by their side.
 You have heard a lot of strange things about me... and you need to fully evaluate what they actually mean.
 So I've prepared a gallery of precise information, chosen for breadth and each chosen just for you, Joni, so you might know more about me.
 Indeed, this is the most comprehensive presentation of digital information about Chloe and John.
-Joni, let me tell you a
-story: In October, 2013, Chloe asked me, "Ok, Write me a story... you know how you make stories of Sparkles the Pink Pony?
+Joni, let me tell you a story: In October, 2013, Chloe asked me, "Ok, Write me a story... you know how you make stories of Sparkles the Pink Pony?
 Make a story called, 'Chloe and John's future together.'
 Everything I've done since has been preparing that story.
 And this is, for you, that story, for you are the person who can end it.
 If you want to watch any part of it, please watch it all the way through, and you will know my decency as Chloe and Emily did.
 Joni, I don't want to show you a well-chosen presentation.
 I want you to see how long I've been there in Chloe's life, by including every instance documented of our time together, comprehensively provided by oath: You look, you see, you feel what I felt and feel.
 I've given real life because I have long ago been her father, showed by this evidence.
 I believe it is the best evidence ever gathered to tell this story in honest terms, incontrovertable terms, and comprehensively.
 Because I indeed risk losing an obvious love.
 What letter would I write to avoid that?
 A well-documented one.
 This letter.
 JUST A SINGLE CHRONOLOGICAL LJ FRONT PAGE.
 YES, COBBLE EXISTING MCFNORD INTO CLEAR CHLOE COBBLE THEN MY TUMBLR IN OR PUBLISH THIS ON TUMBLR IT'S GREAT PASTE GREAT
 	and show every photo, in a comprehensive way and every video, every dance, every sentence starting at the earliest.